heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### Key points to remember for this chapter

-- HTTP request methods
-- HTTP response status codes
+- HTTP request methods and their response status codes
 - HTTP path parameters, query parameters and body
 - HTTP headers
 - HTTP content negotiation
+- Structure of a HTTP request/response (raw HTTP)
 - HTTP sessions (stateless vs. stateful)
   - Using a query parameter or a cookie
 - API design